Air India Express plane crashes in Kerala, killing several | DW | 07.08.2020

-An Air India Express flight coming from Dubai has crash landed at an airport in Kerala, killing several.
-The plane had at least 190 passengers and crew on board.
+An Air India Express flight coming from Dubai has crash landed at an airport in Kerala, India, killing several.
+The plane had been bringing home people trapped abroad by the coronavirus outbreak

-At least 14 people, including a pilot, were killed when an Air India Express jet crash landed at Kozhikode airport in the Indian state of Kerala on Friday.
+At least 14 people, including a pilot, were killed and dozens injured when an Air India Express jet crash landed at Kozhikode airport in the Indian state of Kerala on Friday.

-The Boeing-737 plane skidded off the runway while attempting to land in heavy rain.
-There was no fire on board, the civil aviation ministry said in a statement.
+The Boeing-737 had been completing a special repatriation flight to bring back Indian residents who were stranded outside of the country due to the coronavirus.
+Commercial air travel has been halted in India because of the spread of COVID-19.

+Read more: Tackling coronavirus pandemic: Is the Kerala model in India really working?

 Civil aviation minister Hardeep Puri said the plane overshot the runway, which is situated on top of a hill, and went about 10 meters (32 feet) down a slope before breaking into two pieces.